haiwen/seafile-admin-docs/manual/config/sending_email.md

 If you want to use SSL on port 465, set `EMAIL_USE_SSL = True` instead of `EMAIL_USE_TLS`.

-## Change the `sender` and `reply to` of email
+## Change `reply to` of email

-You can change the sender and reply to field of email by add the following settings to seahub_settings.py.
+You can change the reply to field of email by add the following settings to seahub_settings.py.
 This only affects email sending for file share link.

 ```python
 # Set reply-to header to user's email or not, defaults to ``False``.
 For details,